19 Apartment Decor Living Room Ideas That Actually Work

 Create Unique Decor with Budget-Friendly DIYs

-18. Add Inviting Atmosphere with Scented Candles or Diffusers
+18. Add an Inviting Atmosphere with Scented Candles or Diffusers

 A cozy living room featuring scented candles and diffusers arranged elegantly on a coffee table.